-The specific intent of a Traffic Impact Analysis is to: Ensure that traffic impacts are identified early and incorporated into the development planning of sites at the earliest possible stage based on the anticipated full build-out of a development project; determine the appropriate local transportation network in accordance with the Master Plan and the Major Thoroughfare Plan and; Avoid or mitigate negative impacts from development related traffic through the implementation of planning and design solutions.
+The specific intent of a Traffic Impact Analysis is to: Ensure that traffic impacts are identified early and incorporated into the development planning of sites at the earliest possible stage when the approximate potential based on the anticipated full build-out of a development project; is known.
+Dd etermine the appropriate local transportation network in accordance with the Master Plan and the Major Thoroughfare Plan and; Allow Avoid or mitigate negative impacts from development related traffic to be avoided or mitigated through the implementation of planning and design solutions. for the development.
 If required, as determined by the TIA threshold worksheet, the TIA shall be prepared by a Professional Engineer licensed in Texas with experience in traffic and transportation engineering.